 The feature serves as a replacement for Chevy’s Family Link service, which only worked on the web.
 Vehicle locate will work on mobile, so you can check in with your loved ones no matter where you are.
 Users can create boundary areas as wide as 20 minutes in any direction.
 Any time the car enters or leaves that area, an alert will go out to up to 10 people.
 To make sure those people actually want to get those notifications, Chevy has set up the alert system to require recipients to opt-in.

 “At Chevrolet, we aim to make our drivers’ lives easier through smart and purposeful technologies,” said Alejandra Gonzalez, product manager, Remote Services, Chevrolet.
 “Vehicle Locate provides both drivers and their loved ones with peace of mind in a variety of different drive-related scenarios.”

 Chevy envisions the new Vehicle Locate feature will add peace of mind to just about any situation, from a long-distance commuter who has family waiting at home, to parents waiting up late for their teens to return home, to daters who want their friends to know where they are just in case.
+The feature works well with aftermarket accessories like a dash cam.
 Vehicle Locate will be available to owners of eligible Chevrolet vehicles from 2012 or newer as part of the company’s remote access plan.

 - PAW Patrol dogs will get you where you’re going with new Waze feature

 - Facebook’s new audio-calling app lets you share when you’re available to talk

 - New Kate Spade smartwatch is ideal for when you’re feeling sporty — or glamorous